790gradml/gradML/info/class_policy.md

 ---
-title: Course Policy and Support
+title: Logistics and Support
 description: Listing of course modules and topics.
 nav_order: 4
 ---

-# Course Policy and Support
+# Logistics and Support

 {: .no_toc}